 The authors concluded the use of a daily GSH regimen appears to be associated in CF patients with significant improvement in lung function and weight, and a significant decline in bacteria cultured in this uncontrolled study.
 These findings bear further clinical investigation in larger, randomized, controlled studies.

-A later 12 weeks study from Germany of high dose n-acetylcysteine showed no effect on clinical parameters or inflammatory markers but it did increase the extracellular glutathione in the CF airways (Dauletbaev N et al. Eur J Med Res 2009; 14:352-358.
+A subsequent 12 weeks study from Germany of high dose n-acetylcysteine showed no effect on clinical parameters or inflammatory markers but it did increase the extracellular glutathione in the CF airways (Dauletbaev N et al. Eur J Med Res 2009; 14:352-358.
 [PubMed]).
-However, it looks as if there’s more to come on glutathione although none of the more recent publications show any significant benefit, there is a interesting report of three brothers who opted out of standard CF care for a regimen where oral supplements and nebulised glutathione were important components.
+However, it looks as if there’s more to come on glutathione.
+Although none of the more recent publications show any significant benefit, there is a interesting report of three brothers who opted out of standard CF care for a regimen where oral supplements and nebulised glutathione were important components.
 (Clark T Bishop.
 Case report: Three adult brothers with cystic fibrosis (delF508-delF508) maintain unusually preserved clinical profile in the absence standard care.
 Respir Med Case Rep 2021;33:101413. www.ncbi.nlm.nih.gov/pmc/articles/PMC8348530/

 Bolhuis PA, Page-Christiaens GC.
 The advisory report ‘Neonatal screening’ from the Health Council of The Netherlands].
 [Dutch] Nederlands Tijdschrift voor Geneeskunde 2005; 149:2857-2860.
 [PubMed]

 The Health Council of the Netherlands published an advisory report on neonatal screening in view of developments in diagnostics, therapy and the prevalence of neonatal diseases.
-Despite recommending neonatal screening for many rare metabolic disorders the council decided that a “better detection method for cystic fibrosis must be developed before it is included in screening to restrict the number of sweat-test referrals of unaffected newborns”.
+Despite recommending neonatal screening for a vast number of rare metabolic disorders the council decided that a “better detection method for cystic fibrosis must be developed before it is included in screening to restrict the number of sweat-test referrals of unaffected newborns”.

-This is really a rather surprising conclusion and out of keeping with both experience and the published evidence.
-This report must have been particularly frustrating for Dr Jeanette Dankert-Roelse of the Netherlands who has campaigned for CF screening for many years and first published on the subject in 1983.
+– This is really a rather surprising conclusion and quite out of keeping with both experience and the published evidence.
+The report must have been particularly frustrating for Dr Jeanette Dankert-Roelse (fig.7) of the Netherlands who has campaigned for CF screening for many years and first published on the subject back in 1983.
 [PubMed].
-After further study to improve the test properties a four step protocol (IRT [immunoreactive trypsi], PAP [pancreatitis associated protein], screening for mutation panel and sequencing of the CFTR gene) was eventually introduced nationwide in the Netherlands in May 2010 (Cornel MC et al. J Inherit Metab Dis 2012; 35:635-640.[PubMed]).
+After further study to improve the test properties a four step protocol (IRT [immunoreactive trypsi], PAP [pancreatitis associated protein], screening for mutation panel and sequencing of the CFTR gene) was eventually introduced nationwide in the Netherlands but not until May 2010 (Cornel MC et al. J Inherit Metab Dis 2012; 35:635-640.[PubMed]).
 Quite astonishing state of affaires!

-Button BM, Roberts S, Kotsimbos TC, Levvey BJ, Williams TJ, Bailey M, Snell GI, Wilson JW.
+Button BM, Roberts S, Kotsimbos TC, Levvey BJ, Willi of garlicams TJ, Bailey M, Snell GI, Wilson JW.
 Gastroesophageal reflux (symptomatic and silent): a potentially significant problem in patients with cystic fibrosis before and after lung transplantation.
 J Heart Lung Transpl 2005; 24:1522-9.
 [PubMed]

 Gastroesophageal reflux (GER) may contribute to declining lung function before and after lung transplantation.
 Twenty-four patients were studied, GER, both symptomatic and silent, is a frequent and significant problem in people with CF after lung transplantation.
 The advice was that this condition should be aggressively treated and if necessary by surgery if the GER persists.